 (iv) aspirant candidates or approved aspirant candidates in that municipality;

-(v) persons who have a demonstrable personal interest in the outcome of the selection process.
+(v) persons who have a demonstrable personal and/or financial interest in the outcome of the selection process.

 8.3 Every selection panel must consist of not fewer than three and not more than seven members who must be suitably diverse, which shall include geographical spread.
 At least one of its members must have had previous experience of public representative office.
 A relevant executive may apply to the FCEC to vary the number of members on a selection panel or to establish more than one selection panel, with good cause.

 8.4 The selection panel will be chaired by one of its members elected by the panel in consultation with the executive that nominated its members.
 The panel will decide on its own procedures, which must not be inconsistent with these regulations.
 The Party will resource and train the panel to enable it to carry out its functions.

-8.6 Prior to deliberating on the merits of the candidates and to the provisional ranking in terms of section 8.7, the selection panel or panels may be addressed by the national leader, the provincial leader and/or the mayoral candidate.
+8.8 Prior to deliberating on the merits of the candidates and to the provisional ranking in terms of section 8.9, the selection panel or panels may be addressed by the national leader, the provincial leader and/or the premiership or mayoral candidate.
 Such leader(s) and/or candidate may, on this occasion, specify his, her or their perspectives on the requirements of the relevant caucus as far as racial and gender diversification, expertise and geographic spread is concerned.

-8.9 A candidate who has been provisionally ranked as the ward candidate in any ward may be required to remain the ward candidate, and his or her name may be removed from the list pool, if he or she has made him or herself available for both the list and the pool, at the discretion of the selection panel.
+8.11 A candidate who has been provisionally ranked as a ward candidate in any ward may be required to remain the ward candidate, and his or her name may be removed from the list pool, if he or she has made him or herself available for both the list and the pool, at the discretion of the selection panel.

-9.1 The Federal Executive will distinguish between strategic and non-
+9.1 The Federal Executive will distinguish between strategic and non-strategic municipalities and provinces.

-9.2 All municipalities that are winnable will be classified as strategic, but others that could be won through the formation of coalitions or which are symbolically important, might also be classified as strategic.
-Moreover, the Federal Executive may on application from the province concerned, classify any municipality as strategic if there are valid reasons for doing so.
+9.2 All municipalities and provinces that are winnable will be classified as strategic, but others that could be won through the formation of coalitions or which are symbolically important, might also be classified as strategic.
+Moreover, the Federal Executive may on application from the province concerned, classify any province or municipality as strategic if there are valid reasons for doing so.

 • Ten members elected by the Federal Executive;

-• Ten members elected by the Electoral College that is established to elect the list pool for the municipality concerned, using the single transferable voting system.
+• Ten members elected by the Electoral College that is established to elect the list pool for the province or municipality concerned, using the single transferable voting system; or

 This Electoral College will be chaired and convened by the Chairperson of the Federal Executive, or if he or she is not available, by the Deputy Chairperson of the Federal Executive.
-It will determine its own procedures, and will meet in the province in which the strategic municipality or municipalities is or are located.
+It will determine its own procedures.

-9.4 The election of mayoral candidates in municipalities which have not been classified as strategic will, subject to paragraph 9.6, occur in terms of the relevant provincial constitution or provincial, regional or municipal selection regulations.
-The Party is not obliged to nominate a mayoral candidate if the electoral circumstances in any municipality renders such a nomination meaningless.
+9.5 The election of premiership or mayoral candidates in provinces or municipalities which have not been classified as strategic will, subject to paragraph 9.6, occur in terms of the relevant provincial constitution provincial, regional or municipal selection regulations.
+The Party is not obliged to nominate a mayoral or premiership candidate if the electoral circumstances in any province or municipality renders such a nomination meaningless.

-9.6 The national leader of the Party will ex officio be entitled to occupy the first position on the national or regional list to the National Assembly for the provincial list for any province, or to be the premiership or mayoral candidate in any municipality, if he or she wishes to assume this position.
+9.6 The national leader of the Party will ex officio be entitled to occupy the first position on the national or regional list to the National Assembly for the provincial list for any province, or to be the premiership or mayoral candidate in any province or municipality, if he or she wishes to assume this position.
 A provincial leader may mutatis mutandis have the same entitlement within his or her province if that province’s constitution or rules provide for this.

-9.8 The Federal Executive may itself, or on the recommendation of a province, region or municipal caucus, after following due process, require a mayor or a member of the mayoral or executive committee to resign his or her office on the grounds that he or she has
+9.10 The Federal Executive may itself, or on the recommendation of a province, region or municipal caucus, after following due process, require a mayor, premier or caucus leader to resign his or her office on the grounds that he or she has

-• Failed to implement, or contradicted the DA manifesto or Party policies;
+• Failed to implement, or contradicted DA policies;

 • Conducted him or herself in a way which has brought the Party into disrepute or which has harmed the interests of the Party;